codybrom/denim/readme.md

 ## Features

-- Create and publish posts on Threads
+- Create and publish posts on Threads with an easy-use-API
-- Support for text-only, image, and video posts
+- Supports text-only, image, video, and carousel posts
+- Add alt text to image and video posts
+- Attach links to text posts
+- Geo-gate content to specific countries
+- Control who can reply to posts
-- Easy-to-use API
+- Check API health status
+- Retrieve publishing rate limit information
-- Deployable as an edge function
+- Ready to deploy as an edge function

 ## Installation